neicnordic/puhuri-web/docs/resource-allocators.md

 ## Reporting
-- Usage collection for each allocation.
+- Usage collection for each allocation - provided as Resource attributes
+- Aggregate reporting data